-The Audit Committee reviews the effectiveness of the external audit carried out by the Auditor on an annual basis, considering performance, objectivity, independence, relevant experience and materiality.
-To assess the effectiveness of the external Auditor, the Committee considered:
+The Audit Committee reviews the effectiveness of the external audit carried out by the auditor on an annual basis, considering performance, objectivity, independence, relevant experience and materiality.
+To assess the effectiveness of the external auditor, the Committee considered:

-- the external Auditor's fulfilment of the agreed audit plan and variations from it, if any; - the external Auditor's Report to the Committee highlighting any issues that arose during the audit; and - feedback from the Property Advisor, accountants and Administrator evaluating the performance of the audit team.
+- the external auditor's fulfilment of the agreed audit plan and variations from it, if any; - the external auditor's report to the Committee highlighting any issues that arose during the audit; and - feedback from the Property Adviser, accountants and Administrator evaluating the performance of the audit team.

-Auditors are subject to mandatory rotation every five years.
-As RSM UK Audit were appointed in 2014, a new Auditor, Graham Ricketts, was introduced for the 2019 Financial Statement audit process.
+Audit partners are subject to mandatory rotation every five years.
+As RSM UK Audit LLP were appointed in 2014, a new audit partner, Graham Ricketts, was introduced for the 2019 financial statement audit process.

-The Chair of the Committee maintained regular contact with the Company's Auditor throughout the year and met him prior to the finalisation of the audit of the 2021 Annual Financial Statements, without the Property Advisor present, to discuss how the external audit was carried out; the findings from the audit and whether any issues had arisen from the Auditor's interaction with the Company's various service providers.
+The Chair of the Committee maintained regular contact with the Company's audit partner throughout the year and met him prior to the finalisation of the audit of the 2021 annual financial statements, without the Property Advisor present, to discuss how the external audit was carried out; the findings from the audit and whether any issues had arisen from the Auditor's interaction with the Company's various service providers.

-In addition, the Auditor attended Audit Committee meetings throughout the year, which allowed the Auditor the opportunity to challenge management's judgement and discuss any matters it wished to raise.
-During these meetings, the Auditor demonstrated its understanding of the Company's business risks and the consequential impact on the risks included in the Financial Statements.
+In addition, the Auditor attended Audit committee meetings throughout the year, which allowed the Auditor the opportunity to challenge management's judgement and discuss any matters it wished to raise.
+During these meetings, the Auditor demonstrated its understanding of the Company's business risks and the consequential impact on the risks included in the financial statements.

-As part of the audit planning process the Auditor met with the Audit Committee Chair and the Property Advisor to discuss the risk profile of the business.
-The audit plan was presented to and approved by the Audit Committee in January 2022.
-The Auditor met again with the Chair of the Audit Committee in March 2022 to discuss their draft Audit Report and Opinion prior to the release of the Accounts.
+As part of the audit planning process the audit partner met with the audit committee chair and the Property Advisor to discuss the risk profile of the business.
+The audit plan was presented to and approved by the audit committee in January 2022.
+The audit partner met again with the chair of the Audit Committee in March 2022 to discuss their draft audit report and opinion prior to the release of the accounts.